Inference for high-dimensional instrumental variables regression: Numerical experiments

 \subsection{Specifications and results}

-We conduct simulations according the design described in Section~\ref{ss:design} for all configurations belonging to \benn \underbrace{ }_{(n\,,\px\,,\pz)} \times \underbrace{ }_{(\sb\,,\sa)} \times \underbrace{ }_{\rSz} \,. \eenn The results, which are presented in Table~\ref{tabresults}, show that our estimator achieves close to nominal coverage under a variety of configurations.
+We conduct simulations according the design described in Section~\ref{ss:design} for all configurations belonging to \benn \underbrace{ }_{(n\,,\px\,,\pz)} \times \underbrace{ }_{(\sb\,,\sa)} \times \underbrace{ }_{\rSz} \,. \eenn The results, which are presented in Table~\ref{table I}, show that our estimator achieves close to nominal coverage under a variety of configurations.
 We also see that arguably the greatest determinant of coverage is the relative magnitude of~$\px$ and~$\pz$ to the size of the active set~$\sb$.
 As the latter grows, coverage diverges from the nominal level.
-This phenomenon is expected, since the bounds for the estimation error of the Lasso is proportional to the size of the active set.
-Finally, we observe that the covariance structure of the instrumental variables $\dz_i$ has a strong influence on coverage: the Toeplitz structure features greater correlation amongst the instrumental variables in general, and this is reflected in coverage that tends to be farther from the nominal level than in the case of the circulant-symmetric covariance structure.
-These results suggest that our proposed method of inference for the low-dimensional components of a high-dimensional regression vector is relevant to practical scenarios that may exhibit non-trivial degrees of correlation between the noise components and nontrivial correlation amongst the instrumental variables.
+This phenomenon is expected and has been found in ordinary linear regression models as well \cite{vdGetal14, JM14}, since the bounds for the estimation error of the Lasso is proportional to the size of the active set.
+Nevertheless, the performance improves significantly when we increase the sample size.
+Finally, we observe that the covariance structure of the instrumental variables $\dz_i$ has a strong influence on coverage: the Toeplitz structure features greater correlation among the instrumental variables in general, and this is reflected in coverage that tends to be farther from the nominal level than in the case of the circulant-symmetric covariance structure.
+These results suggest that our proposed method of inference for the low-dimensional components of a high-dimensional regression vector is relevant to practical scenarios that may exhibit non-trivial degrees of correlation between the noise components and nontrivial correlation among the instrumental variables.